 Makes 3/4 to 1 pound

 1. Combine the sugar, water, and corn syrup in a 1 1/2-quart saucepan and stir over medium-low heat until the sugar is dissolved.
-Continue to cook without stirring to the soft-crack stage, 290°F. With a pastry brush, continuously brush the sides of the pan with cold water to dissolve any sugar crystals.
+Continue cooking without stirring to the soft-ball stage, 238°F. With a pastry brush, continuously brush the sides of the pan with cold water to dissolve any sugar crystals.

 Jennifer Van Norman of Loveland, Colorado, is a freelance food developer and recipe tester.
 Besides frequent appearances in Woman’s Day magazine, her work is featured on the recipe cards packaged with Perdue chicken.

 Click here for the main article, Make Homemade Candy: 5 Recipes .